Kasbah & Dar Hnini – Eden on the way to Erg Chigaga

 Educating locals about the environment and stop putting their waste everywhere.
 It’s with sadness when I see diapers discharged i the palm groves.
 Diapers take a very long time to decompose.

-ST: If someone could visit only one site in the whole of the Draa Valley, from Agdz to Mhamid, which should it be ?
+ST: If someone should visit only one site on one of the Morocco private tours in the whole of the Draa Valley, from Agdz to Mhamid, which should it be ?
 Is there a best time to visit the Draa Valley ?

 JANA: I think everyone is different and everyone may prefer different places.
 For me it’s the beauty of the ancient villages made of mud bricks.
 Draa Valley can be visited all year round except summer, when weather is extremely hot.